spr-networks/spr-mitmproxy/README.md

 <img width="1444" alt="image" src="https://github.com/user-attachments/assets/ade223fa-e124-4128-94d5-7bfd5d83f8f2">

+- Optionally visit http://mitm.it and install the mitmproxy certificate to the trust store

 Then navigate to :8081  on the container to gain access.
 Note: the device using the interface should be part of the 'mitmweb' group on SPR.

 <img width="1450" alt="image" src="https://github.com/user-attachments/assets/79c6d642-f63b-4e5a-99b1-0935dd4e3ac7">